charlesluch/SolarAS/README.md

 # REPORT: Solar in Alice Springs

+Alice Springs and the Northern Territory is benefitting from a high degree of enthusiasm and support for the uptake of renewable energy.
+According to the [Economic Development Network](https://edf.nt.gov.au/developing-sectors/renewable-energy), Solar represents the most promising renewable source of energy for the Territory.
+In The Northern Territory we have seen a  we have seen a growth in

+Thanks to the efforts of the Alice Springs Town Council and territory governments,  getting solar - on track, businesses like... with initiatives like ...

+eg
+Old power plant currently being phased out and if the current policy trajectory runs its course, will be replaced with solar

 ## The Solar Homes Alice webpage

 Alice Springs rental properties are [losing out](http://www.abc.net.au/news/science/2018-02-18/how-can-renters-get-solar-panels/9409098) in the push by government to develop photovoltaic (PV) power infrastructure in Alice Springs.